 • Tarnished cutlery, small trophies, candlesticks or trinket dishes that could be hallmarked silver

 Clear photographs sent online, with close shots of any stamped marks, let GoldPaid give an honest first read and a written indication before any label is sent.
 Final offers depend on inspection, item weight, purity, hallmarks, stones, non-precious-metal components, condition and the live precious-metal market.
-There is no obligation, and a piece the charity would rather keep is returned, tracked and insured.
+There is no obligation, and a piece the charity would rather keep is returned, tracked and signed for.

 The four steps a Bishop Auckland charity shop follows

 • Ask first on WhatsApp.
-Message 07375 071158 with photos of any donated item the shop is unsure about, or call 07763 741067.
+Message 07944 014111 with photos of any donated item the shop is unsure about, or call the same number.
 A UK-based valuer replies, gives an indicative figure, and says whether the parcel is worth posting.
 No charge, no obligation.

 • Get a free prepaid Royal Mail label.
 When the shop wants to go ahead, GoldPaid sends a free Royal Mail Special Delivery label: digital on WhatsApp, a printable PDF by email, or a paper label by post if the shop has no printer.